Jurors’ Body Language: Why We Look, What To Notice – and What To Ignore

 You are sitting in the courtroom watching the jurors during jury selection.
 As the defendant, you want to know how the jurors are interpreting the plaintiff’s questions.
 You note that Jurors 1 and 3 looked bored (Juror 1 has been yawning), Juror 2 has his arms crossed against his chest, and Juror 5 keeps frowning and looking away.
 Juror 6 looks over at Juror 7 and smiles and shakes her head.
 Juror 7 looks down.
 You turn to your trusty jury consultant, who will surely be able to give you a definitive answer, and ask, “What does any of this mean?”

 If your consultant is honest, he or she will tell you that it could mean something, or it could mean nothing – nothing that is reliable or scientifically predictable that is.
 Though many so-called communication experts claim that you can “read people,” this observation process is not yet a true science.
 Actual jury research and analysis of verbal responses at trial are the best ways to assist with jury selection; without these tools, “reading” jurors, in its grossest form, is similar to using a psychic to find clues to a missing person case.
-Psychics might be helpful, no doubt, but their contribution to a case is not reliable, otherwise there would be no unsolved crimes.
+Psychics might be helpful, no doubt, but their contribution to a case lacks credibility and is not reliable, otherwise there would be no unsolved crimes.
 Sure, jurors’ non-verbal behavior (the scientific word for “body language”) means something, but not anything that you could always predict without scientific analysis, research and studied clinical observation.
 Though some have purported to study various aspects of non-verbal behavior, such as the way someone looks when he or she is lying (e.g., Ekman, 2003), the research on the application to jury behavior is sparse.

 Jury consultants can truly make a difference in interpreting juror behavior because what you can’t determine from observing body language, can be accomplished through pre-trial jury research (small group and survey research to predict jury pool patterns and message themes) and analysis of jurors’ verbal reactions to your case issues at trial.
-Through years of practical experience, we have developed a few guidelines for voir dire and the trial process that can assist you in becoming a savvy observer of non-verbal behavior.
+Through years of practical experience, we have developed a few guidelines for voir dire and the trial process that can assist you in becoming a savvy observer of nonverbal cues and behavior.

 But first – why do lawyers always ask what a particular juror’s non-verbal behavior means either during the jury selection process or during trial?
 Why do lawyers take notes of their behavior and make charts?
 Why do they believe those advertisements that tell them that they can learn to interpret eye movements or gestures of jurors?